-VMC, as a matter of policy, does not pay asset-based fees, sales-based fees, or account-based fees to financial service providers in connection with its marketing and distribution activities for the Vanguard funds.
-VMC policy also prohibits marketing and distribution activities that are intended, designed, or likely to compromise suitability determinations by, or the fulfillment of any fiduciary duties or other obligations that apply to, financial service providers.
-Nonetheless, VMC's marketing and distribution activities are primarily intended to result in the sale of the funds' shares, and as such, its activities, including shared marketing and distribution activities, may influence participating financial service providers (or their representatives) to recommend, promote, include, or invest in a Vanguard fund or share class.
+VMC policy prohibits marketing and distribution activities that are intended, designed, or likely to compromise suitability determinations by, or the fulfillment of any fiduciary duties or other obligations that apply to, financial service providers.
+Nonetheless, VMC's marketing and distribution activities are primarily intended to result in the sale of the funds' shares, and as such, its activities, including shared marketing and distribution activities and fixed dollar payments as described above, may influence applicable financial service providers (or their representatives) to recommend, promote, include, or invest in a Vanguard fund or share class.
 In addition, Vanguard or any of its subsidiaries may retain a financial service provider to provide consulting or other services, and that financial service provider also may provide services to investors.
-Investors should consider the possibility that any of these activities or relationships may influence a financial service provider's (or its representatives') decision to recommend, promote, include, or invest in a Vanguard fund or share class.
+Investors should consider the possibility that any of these activities, relationships, or payments may influence a financial service provider's (or its representatives') decision to recommend, promote, include, or invest in a Vanguard fund or share class.
 Each financial service provider should consider its suitability determinations, fiduciary duties, and other legal obligations (or those of its representatives) in connection with any decision to consider, recommend, promote, include, or invest in a Vanguard fund or share class.

-The following table describes the expenses of Vanguard and VMC that are incurred by the Portfolios (except the Fund-of-Funds Portfolios).
-Amounts captioned "Management and Administrative Expenses" include a Portfolio's allocated share of expenses associated with the management, administrative, and transfer agency services Vanguard provides to the Vanguard funds.
-Amounts captioned "Marketing and Distribution Expenses" include a Portfolio's allocated share of expenses associated with the marketing and distribution activities that VMC conducts on behalf of the Vanguard funds.
+The following table describes the expenses of Vanguard and VMC that are incurred by the Funds (other than the Fund-of-Fund Portfolios).
+Amounts captioned "Management and Administrative Expenses" include a Fund's allocated share of expenses associated with the management, administrative, and transfer agency services Vanguard provides to the Vanguard funds.
+Amounts captioned "Marketing and Distribution Expenses" include a Fund's allocated share of expenses associated with the marketing and distribution activities that VMC conducts on behalf of the Vanguard funds.

-As is the case with all mutual funds, transaction costs incurred by the Portfolios for buying and selling securities are not reflected in the table.
-Annual Shared Fund Operating Expenses are based on expenses incurred in the fiscal years ended December 31, 2016, 2017, and 2018, and are presented as a percentage of each Portfolio's average month-end net assets.
+As is the case with all mutual funds, transaction costs incurred by the Funds for buying and selling securities are not reflected in the table.
+Annual Shared Fund Operating Expenses are based on expenses incurred in the fiscal years ended December 31, 2017, 2018, and 2019, and are presented as a percentage of each Fund's average month-end net assets.

-Annual Shared Fund Operating Expenses (Shared Expenses Deducted From Portfolio Assets)
+Annual Shared Fund Operating Expenses (Shared Expenses Deducted From Fund Assets)